Meaning of parental responsibilities and their duration

 In order to enforce the provision of maintenance, three alternative means may be used: the hearing for infringement of parental responsibility, referred to above; the pre-enforcement hearing for the provision of maintenance, as mentioned below; or the special maintenance enforcement, mentioned below.

-Pre-enforcement hearing to recover maintenance due
+Pre-enforcement hearing to recover maintenance due (Article 48 of the legal framework of the civil guardianship procedure)

 When the person legally liable to pay maintenance fails to pay the amounts due within 10 days of the date when it became payable, the following shall be observed: